gnome-keysign/gnome-keysign/README.rst

 Arch Linux installation
 -----------------------

-On Arch Linux you can find GNOME-Keysign in the AUR.
+On Arch Linux you can find GNOME-Keysign in the `AUR <https://aur.archlinux.org/packages/gnome-keysign/>`_.
 For example you can install it with:

 .. code::